CMU-IDS-2020/a3-wqyf/writeup.md

 ## Development

-TODO: **An overview of your development process.** Describe how the work was split among the team members.
+**An overview of your development process.** Describe how the work was split among the team members.
 Include a commentary on the development process, including answers to the following questions: Roughly how much time did you spend developing your application (in people-hours)?
 What aspects took the most time?

 We are a highly collaborative team.
 After we picked the dataset, we carefully  discussed  and determined the general objective.